IBMPredictiveAnalytics/Import_Data_from_Facebook/Facebook Comments/README.md

-### 'Facebook Posts' Node for IBM SPSS Modeler – Step by Step Tutorial
+### 'Facebook Comments' Node for IBM SPSS Modeler – Step by Step Tutorial

-_Import Facebook posts from a public page directly in SPPS Modeler with this easy-to-use node._
+_Import Facebook comments from a public post directly in SPPS Modeler with this easy-to-use node._

 #### Description:
-This SPSS Modeler ‘source’ node allows you to import Facebook posts from a page easily.
-Simply install the node, paste your authentication key and choose the page and number of posts you would like to import.
+This SPSS Modeler ‘source’ node allows you to import Facebook comments from a post easily.
+Simply install the node, paste your authentication key and choose the post and number of comments you would like to import.
 Afterwards you can start doing text analysis on social data and get insights for your business.

 #### Requirements:
 * R v2.15.2 (does not matter on Mac OS)